Albert Pike Memorial

-The Albert Pike Memorial is a public artwork in Washington, D.C., erected in 1901 and partially demolished by protestors in 2020.
+The Albert Pike Memorial is a public artwork in Washington, D.C.
 It honors Albert Pike (1809–1891), a senior officer of the Confederate States Army as well as a poet, lawyer, and influential figure in the Scottish Rite of freemasonry.
-The memorial—which now only includes the base and Goddess of Masonry sculpture—sits near the corner of 3rd and D Streets NW in the Judiciary Square neighborhood.
+The memorial sits near the corner of 3rd and D Streets NW in the Judiciary Square neighborhood.
 The memorial's two bronze figures were sculpted by Gaetano Trentanove, the Italian-American sculptor of another Washington, D.C., sculptural landmark, the Daniel Webster Memorial.
 The dedication ceremony in 1901 was attended by thousands of Masons who marched in a celebratory parade.

 The memorial is one of 18 Civil War monuments in Washington, D.C., which were collectively listed on the National Register of Historic Places in 1978.
-The memorial is owned and maintained by the National Park Service, a federal agency of the Interior Department.
-The Pike statue was the only outdoor sculpture in Washington, D.C., honoring a Confederate general.
-Though Pike was depicted as a Mason, not a soldier, the memorial stirred controversy for decades.

-In June 2020, the statue of Pike was toppled and burned by protestors responding to the murder of George Floyd.
+The memorial is owned and maintained by the National Park Service (NPS), a federal agency of the Interior Department.
+The Pike statue is the only outdoor sculpture in Washington, D.C., honoring a Confederate general.
+Though Pike is depicted as a Mason, not a soldier, concerns and protests over the memorial have occurred for decades.
+It was partially demolished in 2020 by protestors responding to the murder of George Floyd.
+In 2025, the NPS refurbished and reinstalled the statue.